 His second role in anime in 2003 was in Wolf’s Rain as Kiba, a wolf who is the sole survivor of his pack after it was slaughtered.
 Despite his tragic past, this character aspires to find “Paradise”, a place whose coordinates reveal to be virtually impossible to know.

-From this role onward, the seiyuu has managed to get at least one main role each season and with that in mind another role Mamoru played was Naoto Ooizumi in Love♥Love?, a seventeen year old character which is a script writer for child Tv shows.
+From this role onward, the seiyuu has managed to get at least one main role each season and with that in mind, another role Mamoru played was Naoto Ooizumi in Love♥Love?, a seventeen-year-old character who is a scriptwriter for child Tv shows.

-Other than the main roles, he got several secondary roles, and with them came the change to gain all the experience he needed in order to succeed.
+Other than the main roles, he got several secondary roles, and with them came the chance to gain all the experience he needed in order to succeed.

-His role was of a stereotypical good looking and idol like boy.
-In the same year Soukyuu no Fafner: Right of Left – Single Program aired and Mamoru got casted as Ryou Masaoka, the school council president and pilot of a Titan-model Fafner, and overall his is very caring a friendly character, something the seiyuu had not done yet.
+His role was of a stereotypical good-looking and idol-like boy.
+In the same year Soukyuu no Fafner: Right of Left – Single Program aired and Mamoru got cast as Ryou Masaoka, the school council president and pilot of a Titan-model Fafner, and overall he is very caring a friendly character, something the seiyuu had not done yet.

 At this point, it became evident that Mamoru was trying a little of every genre and type of character, hence why his repertoire, in this early stages, had such different characters.

-If on one hand we say that he was trying different genres and characters, on the other hand we say that this choice could not had been more beneficial for Mamoru.
+If on one hand, we say that he was trying different genres and characters, on the other hand, we say that this choice could not have been more beneficial for Mamoru.
 Thinking about it from a different perspective, this way he could experiment and gain experience portraying such contrasting characters giving him more practice.

 2006 was surely the marking point in Mamoru’s career as a seiyuu.

-In that year, he got casted as Tamaki Suou in Ouran Highschool Host Club, which is essentially a goofball character showing a strong presence of narcissistic tendencies as well as some emotional strikes and much to ones surprise is unexpectedly dedicated to his host activities.
+In that year, he got cast as Tamaki Suou in Ouran Highschool Host Club, which is essentially a goofball character showing a strong presence of narcissistic tendencies as well as some emotional strikes and much to one’s surprise is unexpectedly dedicated to his host activities.

 When we say that 2006 was a big year for Mamoru we were not exaggerating.
-That year enabled him to get exposure in several projects as a main character.
+That year enabled him to get exposure to several projects as the main character.
 After Ouran Highschool Host Club came the psychological and extremely popular anime Death Note.

 Throughout the anime, the fans saw the teenage boy grow into an even more twisted and manipulative young adult, and although Yagami is the anti-hero, at times that fact might’ve taken a back seat for many fans, especially in the most emotion-packed scenes involving life or death situations.

-Still in 2006, Mamoru was casted in two other anime namely in Tokimeki Memorial Only Love (2006-2007) as Aoba Riku and in Blast Ball Hit!
+Still in 2006, Mamoru was cast in two other anime namely in Tokimeki Memorial Only Love (2006-2007) as Aoba Riku and in Blast Ball Hit!
 Crash B Daman.

 His role in Mobile Suit Gundam 00 as Setsuna F. Seiei, the main character in both seasons.

-With the coming of 2008, Mamoru seemed to be fond of the dark themed anime plots, so when he got casted in the Vampire Knight‘s both seasons, it came as nothing out of ordinary.
+With the coming of 2008, Mamoru seemed to be fond of the dark-themed anime plots, so when he got cast in the Vampire Knight‘s both seasons, it came as nothing out of ordinary.

 Kiryuu gives off the idea of being ill-mannered and not concerned with others, we might even go further and say that he seems to be rather contradictory in the way he acts towards Yuuki Cross, he either says she is annoying or comes to her help when it is most unexpected.

-Son of a vampire hunter family, he himself feels quite a lot of hatred towards vampire, and that includes Kaname Kuran, a pureblood vampire that shares a special relationship with Yuuki Cross.
+Son of a vampire hunter family, he himself feels quite a lot of hatred towards vampires, and that includes Kaname Kuran, a pureblood vampire that shares a special relationship with Yuuki Cross.

-In the second season, Mamoru got casted as the Zero‘s younger twin brother, Ichiru Kiryuu.
+In the second season, Mamoru got cast as Zero‘s younger twin brother, Ichiru Kiryuu.
 Ichiru has a slightly frail tone to his voice, but the fact that both twins share a twisted fate does not affect Mamoru‘s performance.

 Playing the role of a playboy, deceiving and manipulative teenager aiming for stardom as an idol, Fuwa has the looks and the talent, but his personality is not what you would exactly say pleasant.

-If there is one thing that he knows how to do is work others, hence why he convinced Kyouko Mogami, his childhood friend, to come with him to Tokyo.
-Unlike his appealing looks he is childish and narcissist.
+If there is one thing that he knows how to do is work with others, hence why he convinced Kyouko Mogami, his childhood friend, to come with him to Tokyo.
+Unlike his appealing looks, he is childish and narcissistic.

-For a change of pace, Mamoru got casted in Soul Eater as Death the Kid, a character that shows nothing but OCD tendencies.
+For a change of pace, Mamoru got cast in Soul Eater as Death the Kid, a character that shows nothing but OCD tendencies.

-Other than being the son of the Shinigami, thus being used to be singled out as others fear him, Kid has a severe case of obsession with perfect and symmetry.
+Other than being the son of the Shinigami, thus being used to be singled out as others fear him, Kid has a severe case of obsession with perfection and symmetry.